 Conversely, having a four-year degree, even if it’s irrelevant to your career path, is still an achievement that demonstrates to your prospective boss that you can handle the rigors of adult employment.

-Consider your desire for further education, in addition to how your degree will relate to what you want to do as a career, to make a decision in confidence.
+Consider your desire for further education, but also how your degree will relate to what you want to do as a career.
+Once you do that, you can make a decision with confidence.